Lake Tahoe Wolf Rescue

 administering the eye wash.

 Garlic – Great to have around, garlic is a phenomenal herb, and very powerful.
+Make sure your dog is not sensitive to garlic and start with very small amounts.
+Cooked a little will tast better when mixed in food.

 Internally – boosts immune system, anti inflammatory, antibacterial, antiviral, and